DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/use_transformers.md

 d2g.create(NEO4J_DRIVER)
 ```

 this is much more compact and depending on your taste more readable.
 But its just a style question.
 Choice is yours.
+But...

 ## Order matters!